MicrosoftDocs/supply-chain-center/articles/use/calculations.md

 While working with calculations, please observer the following best practices.

-1. Include a measure and a date column in your calculation.
+-	**Include a measure and date column in your calculation**.
+It's important to include both a measure (or an aggregation) and a date column.
+The measure should represent the data that you want to track, such as revenue or customer satisfaction.
+The date column should represent the time period over which you want to track the data, such as days, weeks, or months.
-2. Sort date columns in descending order.
+-	**Sort date columns in descending order**.
 To ensure that your KPI accurately reflects historical trends, it's important to sort your date columns in descending order.
 This way, the most recent data is displayed first to allow you to quickly see if there are any changes or trends over time.
-3. Refresh calculations.
+-	**Refresh calculations**.
 Calculations used in KPIs should be successfully refreshed to ensure that they're up to date and accurate.
-4. Use the appropriate level of aggregation.
+-	**Use the appropriate level of aggregation**.
 When creating calculations for use in KPIs, it's important to measure the smallest possible unit to a high level of aggregation.
 This means that you should create calculations that represent the data at different levels, from the most granular (such as individual transactions) to the most aggregated (such as total revenue).
 For example, if you want to track revenue growth for a company by region, you should create separate calculations for each region, and create a calculation for the company as a whole.
 The most aggregated calculation can be used in parent KPIs and most granular level in children KPIs.